DIPlib/diplib/changelogs/diplib_next.md

 - Added `dip::LabelMap`, a class that holds labels (object IDs) and can map them to new values.

+- Added comparison operators for `dip::Measurement::IteratorFeature`.
+They return a `dip::LabelMap`.

 - Added `dip::UnionFind::Size()`.

 ### Changed functionality